zwpleasant/Crystal-Collector/README.md

 # week-4-game
-Crystals Collector game built with JavaScript and jQuery.
+Crystal Collector game built with JavaScript and jQuery.